DFEAGILEDEVOPS/MTC/load-test/README.md

 ## Pupil load test data preparation
 * Ensure admin application is running and the migrations have been applied
-* While in `load-test/bin` directory:
+* Create a file called `allowed_words.txt` in the `load-test` directory containing a list of comma separated 3 letter words to use for the school pin generation
-    * The following command will execute a node script which takes total schools required as an argument and will generate 60 pupils for each school: `OVERRIDE_PIN_EXPIRY=true node generate-pupil-load-test-data.js 60`
+* The following command will execute a node script which takes the number of pupils as an argument and will generate pupils spread across the schools in the database
+    * While in `load-test` directory:
+    * `OVERRIDE_PIN_EXPIRY=true ALLOWED_WORDS=$(cat allowed_words.txt) node bin/generate-pupil-load-test-data.js 20000`
-    * The following command will update `load-test/scenarios/data/pupilLogins.csv` with all the school password and pupil pin combinations required for the JMeter pupil load testing: `node extract-pins-to-csv.js`
+* The following command will update `load-test/scenarios/data/pupilLogins.csv` with all the school password and pupil pin combinations required for the JMeter pupil load testing:
+    * While in the `load-test` directory:
+    * `node bin/extract-pins-to-csv.js`

 ## Execute pupil load test
 Assuming `jmeter` directory is placed within the load-test directory, execute the following command to run JMeter pupil check load test in CLI mode:

 `` jmeter -n -t ../scenarios/mtc_pupil_check_perf_test.jmx -l reports/pupil-performance-test.csv -Djmeter.save.saveservice.output_format=csv -e -o reports/PupilHTMLReports -Jhost=localhost -Jthreads=3600 -Jramp=50